VAR has provided some of the main talking points this season in the Premier League – and it’s unlikely to stop anytime soon.

 Note: The figures do not include VAR referrals that have upheld the officials’ original decisions.

-Brighton’s first taste of VAR saw Leandro Trossard’s goal against West Ham disallowed in August, but they have fared better since with five goals scored against them subsequently being disallowed.
+Brighton’s first taste of VAR saw Leandro Trossard’s goal against West Ham disallowed in August, but they have fared better since with six goals scored against them subsequently being disallowed.

 They were also awarded a penalty by VAR against Everton in October, while Jamie Vardy was forced to retake a penalty against the Seagulls the following month when encroachment was spotted.
 He scored it anyway, mind.